 Note by the Author: I do know that here in North America it is possible and even allowed to homeschool your child.
 However, there a certainly different requirements, rules and regulation in how to do it.
 This may differ from province or state and sometimes also from municipalities.
 If you are determent by offering homeschooling, do your research in the region you are living in.
 Ask questions first.

-For a better understanding what does it take to do homeschooling, especially other children, I use the information applying to the Province of Ontario Canada.
+For a better understanding of what does it take to do homeschooling, especially other children, I use the information applying to the Province of Ontario Canada.

 How is it done in the Province of Ontario?